Updated 04/21/2025

 Employment Data

-March payrolls data comes this week.
-U.S. nonfarm payrolls increased by 151K in February and the unemployment rate ticked up to 4.0%.
+The U.S. added a bigger-than-expected 228,000 jobs in March, but the unemployment rate ticked higher to 4.2%.
+U.S. nonfarm payrolls increased by 151K in February and the unemployment rate ticked up to 4.1%.
 Nonfarm payrolls grew by 143K in January, a significant drop from the upwardly revised December gains.
 Although it was shy of the average monthly gain of 166K observed throughout 2024, the unemployment rate edged down to 4.0%.
 The U.S. economy added 307K jobs in December, blowing past analysts' expectations of 160K new jobs.
 The unemployment rate ticked down to 4.1% from 4.2% and average hourly pay increased at a solid 0.3% rate from November.
 U.S. employers added 227K jobs in November, exceeding forecasts of 214K.
 Unemployment rose to 4.2% from 4.1%.
 Relative to October, November’s annual wage growth was unchanged at 4.0%.
 October U.S. nonfarm payrolls rose by just 36K, far less than the anticipated 125K gain.
 The unemployment rate held steady at 4.1%, as expected..
 The September jobs report was revised down to 173K from 254K.
 Employers added 111K jobs in August and the unemployment rate dropped to 4.2%.
 The U.S. added a mild 114K new jobs in July and unemployment hit a nearly 3-year high of 4.3%.
-The payrolls report showed a solid 206K new jobs in June, but also showed signs of deterioration as May and April job gains were reduced by 111K.
-The unemployment rate rose to 4.1%.

 Retail Data

+Retail sales in the U.S. jumped 1.4% in March as shoppers sought to buy larger ticket items such as cars before tariffs could raise prices.
 The February retail sales increase of 0.2% was les than anticipated, but a 1% increase in receipts from the "control group" provided some reassurance that the consumer is still solid.
 Retail sales fell in January by -0.9% after consumers took a breather from holiday shopping season and a severe cold snap kept people indoors.
 Sales at U.S. retailers advanced a seasonally adjusted 0.4% in December with most parts of the country reporting “strong holiday sales that exceeded expectations,” according to the Federal Reserve’s Beige Book.
 For 2024, retail sales grew by 3.0%.
 The November retail sales jumped 0.7% on strong new car and truck buying and online shopping.
 However, receipts at restaurants dipped by -0.4% from October.
 Retail sales for October rose by 0.4% and receipts in September were revised higher to a 0.8% increase.
 August retail sales grew by 0.1%.
 July retail sales surged 1%, blowing past estimates for a 0.3% rise.
 June retail sales were revised lower to -0.2% from the previous month, but that was still better than the forecasted decline of -0.4%.
 If you remove auto and gas sales from the figure, retail sales rose by 0.8% month-over-month.
 Sales at U.S. retailers rose a mere 0.1% in May, suggesting Americans are feeling the weight of lingering inflation and high interest rates.
 In addition, April retail sales were revised down to a -0.2% contraction.
-The government reported retail sales were up 0.7% in March compared to February, and up 3.6% from the same period last year.
-Retail sales rose +0.9% in February after falling a revised -1.1% in January.

 Housing Data